 All births with registered maternal chronic hypertension or maternal heart disease before pregnancy were excluded.
 Other diseases may, however, predispose to PE as well.
-Sensitivity analyses also excluding rheumatoid arthritis and chronic renal disease were performed, but results were similar.
+Sensitivity

 In studies based on data from large population-based registries, the presence of residual confounding cannot be ruled out, because the information recorded is often grouped in broad categories.
 However, adjustment for the variables included influenced the results only moderately.
 Hence, our results should be replicated in studies including more detailed information.